RedHatGov/redhatgov.github.io/content/workshops/jboss_migration_toolkit/lab6-custom-rules.md

 ## Prerequisites

-* Completion of the Lab 5 - Using Windup
+* Completion of the Lab 5 - Using RHMAT Web Console

 ## Step 1.
 Add Custom Rules